What is Reiki?

 Is there any difference in the amount of time I schedule for Reiki?

-I find that 60 or 90 minute sessions tend to help people relax and unwind equally well, although 90 is such a personal favorite of mine as that extra 30 minutes is just wonderful.
+I find that 60 or 90 minute sessions tend to help people relax and unwind equally well, although 90 is such a personal favorite of mine as that extra 30 minutes is just wonderful and allows you to deeply connect to the process.
+So when you have the time, splurge on yourself for the 90 Minute Session.

 Note: I tend to find it uncomfortable when lying down on a massage table for more then 90 minutes at a time for sessions, as it tends to make my back and neck become stiff/sore despite knee bolsters and neck pillows.
 So, I don't typically suggest Reiki sessions last longer then 90 minutes.